OPMDG/check_pgactivity/README.rst

 \ **minor_version**\  (all)

- Check if the cluster is running the latest minor version of PostgreSQL.
+ Check if the cluster is running the most recent minor version of PostgreSQL.

- Latest version of PostgreSQL can be fetch from PostgreSQL official website if check_pgactivity can access it or given as a parameter.
+ Latest version of PostgreSQL can be fetched from PostgreSQL official website if check_pgactivity can access it, or is given as a parameter.

- Without \ ``--critical``\  or \ ``--warning``\  parameters, this service attempt to fetch the latest version online.
-You can optionnaly set the path to your prefered program using the parameter \ ``--path``\  (eg.
+ Without \ ``--critical``\  or \ ``--warning``\  parameters, this service attempts to fetch the latest version online.
+You can optionally set the path to your prefered program using the parameter \ ``--path``\  (eg.
  \ ``--path '/usr/bin/wget'``\ ).
 Supported programs are: GET, wget, curl, fetch, lynx, links, links2.

- The online version, rise a critical alert if the minor version is not the latest.
+ For the online version, a critical alert is raised if the minor version is not the most recent.

- If you do not want to (or can not) query the PostgreSQL website, you must provide the expected version using either \ ``--warning``\  OR
+ If you do not want to (or cannot) query the PostgreSQL website, you must provide the expected version using either \ ``--warning``\  OR
  \ ``--critical``\ .
-The given format must be one or more MINOR version seperated by anything but a '.'.
-Eg. the following parameters are all
+The given format must be one or more MINOR versions seperated by anything but a '.'.

- equivalent:
+ For instance, the following parameters are all equivalent:

  .. code-block:: perl